New Mexico village seeks prayers as deadly wildfire rages

 Associated Press

-With towering pine trees and cool mountain breezes, a pocket of southern New Mexico draws scores of tourists and horse racing fans every summer.
-It’s also a community that knows how devastating wildfire can be.
+With towering pine trees and cool mountain breezes, a pocket of southern New Mexico draws thousands of tourists and horse racing fans every summer.
+It’s also a community that knows how devastating wildfires can be.

 It was a decade ago that fire ripped through part of the village of Ruidoso, putting the vacation spot on the map with the most destructive wildfire in New Mexico’s recorded history when more than 240 homes burned and nearly 70 square miles (181 square kilometers) of forest were blackened by a lightning-sparked blaze.